bastet27/Tier2-WiCys-CTF-2024/README.md

 The file then was no longer corrupted.
 I opened the image and it was a QR code with the flag.

 ### Notes:

-Tools Used
+Tools Used:
-xxd: For analyzing and editing the hexadecimal structure of the file.
+- xxd: For analyzing and editing the hexadecimal structure of the file.
-dd: To overwrite the file's header.
+- dd: To overwrite the file's header.
-file: To identify file types.
+- file: To identify file types.

 ## :one::nine: 19.
 Forensics(Easy) FooTPrints